rycolab/website/content/authors/aayush/_index.md

 ---
 # Display name
-title: Manuel de Prada Corral
+title: Aayush Grover

 # Username (this should match the folder name)
 authors:
-- manuel
+- aayush

 # Is this the primary user of the site?
 superuser: false

 # Role/position
-role: MsC Student
+role: PhD Student

 # Organizations/Affiliations
 organizations: